 Traveling By Plane With Your Cat?
 Here's What you Need To Know and Bring

-If you're anything like me and need to be prepared for every little scenario, you might be looking for more (detailed) information about how to bring your cat with you on a plane.
+If you're anything like me and need to be prepared for every little scenario, you might be looking for more (detailed) information about bringing your cat with you on a plane.
 There's really no such thing as being over-prepared, so you've come to the right place.
 I'll walk you through all the steps you need to know and what you might want to bring on your trip.

-Got a trip coming up soon, and you want to travel with your cat?
+Do you have a trip coming up soon, and you want to travel with your cat?
 Here are some tips and tricks and what you might want to bring.

 What to consider before you travel with your cat: